 The Eisenhower Matrix is a lens through which to choose prospective tasks

 Its staying power stems from simplicity and versatility.
 Its simplicity means anyone can judge whether a prospective task is urgent, important, neither, or both.
 Its versatility allows it to be applied to any career or pursuit.
-By applying the matrix over time, one gradually reduces their task load while increasing the concentration of Q2 tasks.
+By applying the matrix over time, one gradually reduces the overall length of their list, while increasing the concentration of Q2 tasks.
 Practical freedom is setting goals and deciding when to work on them without being driven by urgent interruptions.

 Just how versatile is the matrix?
 Consider: we're working to convince you in 2020 to adopt an idea that's at least 70 years old (Dwight D. Eisenhower, popularly known as "Ike," was president in the 1950s).
 Ike's problems leading the United States through the red scare are a lot different than my problems balancing programming, writing, and exercise.
 No matter, the matrix helps calibrate priorities for either.
 As "foundational organizing principles" go, it's nice to have 70 years of real world vetting as the starting point.

-This is not to say that the classic Eisenhower Matrix is the perfect tool to organize life.
-Far from it -- it's completely impractical unto itself.
+This is not to say that the classic Eisenhower Matrix is the perfect tool to organize your life.
+Far from it -- by default, the matrix is completely impractical.
 Its many shortcomings quickly become apparent when applied to the real world: